DanielSmith/alap/docs/FAQ.md

 ### Is the expression parser safe from malicious input?

 It has been hardened against known attack vectors, though it has not undergone a third-party security audit.
 See [Security](api-reference/security.md) for the full list of guardrails (URL sanitization, ReDoS protection, config validation, parser resource limits).
+Work with a security pro, especially with anything mission critical.
+Do your due diligence, etc.

 ---